 mmHelp is pretty slow.
 You may be happier using local customization (Sec.
 2.3.2) methods to replace it with another more powerful HTML browser.
+Also, we have noticed that the underscore character in the italic font is not displayed (or is displayed as a space) at some font sizes on some platforms.

-15 Command Line Utilities
+16 Command Line Utilities

-This section documents a few utilities distributed with OOMMF that are run from the command line (Unix shell or Windows DOSprompt), which are typically used in prepost-processing of data associated with a micromagnetic simulation.
+This section documents a few utilities distributed with OOMMF that are run from the command line (Unix shell or Windows DOSprompt), which are typically used in pre- or post-processing of data associated with a micromagnetic simulation.

-15.1 Making Bitmaps from Vector Fields: avf2ppm
+16.1 Making Bitmaps from Vector Fields: avf2ppm

 The avf2ppm utility converts a collection of vector field files (e.g., .omf, .ohf) into color bitmaps suitable for inclusion into documents or collating into movies.
 The command line arguments control filename and format selection, while plain-text configuration files, modeled after the mmDisp (Sec.
-12) configuration dialog box, specify conversion parameters.
+13) configuration dialog box, specify conversion parameters.